 One of the real reasons why septic systems fail is hardpan.
 Hardpan occurs when sodium (salt) combines with the soil in the septic drain field.

-After time, sodium (salt) builds up in the soil around your drain and leach field and creating a layer of concrete hard dirt around your drainage pipes.
+After time, sodium (salt) builds up in the soil around your drain and leach field.
+This creates a layer of concrete hard dirt around your drainage pipes.

-Waste water that was once able to flow out of the small weep holes in your drain field pipes, can no longer leave the system, and that’s where your septic drainfield failure troubles begin.
-When this chemical (cationic) exchange happens from sodium bonding with tiny clay/soil particles (e.g. hardpan creation) the direct result is flooding and biological death.
+Waste water that was once able to flow out of the small weep holes in your drain field pipes, can no longer leave the system.
+That’s where your septic drainfield failure troubles begin.
+When this chemical (cationic) exchange happens from sodium bonding with tiny clay/soil particles (e.g. hardpan creation), the direct result is flooding and biological death.

 “When The Water Cannot Escape, Septic Systems Cannot Operate!”

 So before we go checkout how to easily breakup that hardpan soil in the next step of our tour: How Septic Drainer Works, let’s quickly walk through the common stages of septic drainfield failure.